gustavoclarinda/SauceDemo.BddFramework/README.md

 The `CI - SauceDemo BDD Automation` workflow now builds and publishes an Allure report on every push or pull request to `master`:

 1. Tests run in **Release** with the Allure SpecFlow plugin enabled, producing `TestReports/allure-results` and TRX files.
-2. The action installs the Allure CLI via Chocolatey and generates `TestReports/allure-report` (HTML output).
+2. The action installs the Allure CLI globally via `npm install -g allure-commandline` and generates `TestReports/allure-report` (HTML output).
 3. Artifacts published in the workflow run:
    - `test-results-trx`: TRX test result files.
    - `allure-results`: raw Allure result files.